cyberbyte53/SOC-22/Week-1/README.md

 ## Assignment

 You should now be able to complete the snippet of code designed to read a particular piece of text and answer user's queries about certain words by printing the context in which these words appeared in the text.
-You can find it as a Jupyter Notebook [here](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/AssignmentForSnippetCompletion.ipynb).
+You can find it as a Jupyter Notebook [here](https://github.com/cyberbyte53/SOC-22/blob/main/Week-1/AssignmentForSnippetCompletion.ipynb).

 **Optional Assignment** : Think Completing the Snippet was a piece of cake for you?
 Learn about the Goodstein Function from [here](https://en.wikipedia.org/wiki/Goodstein%27s_theorem#Goodstein_sequences), then try to implement a function which calculates the the kth term of G(m).

-Solution to the first assignment can be found [here](https://github.com/wncc/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/AssignmentForSnippetCompletion(SOLUTION).ipynb).

-The Solution to the Optional Assignment is quite long and complex, hence we thought it would be better to give you links to a better implementation, which you may look at [here](https://wgunderwood.github.io/2020/03/02/goodstein-calculator.html).